CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 Other image sizes should be saved similarly.
 The name of the image ('xing') should match the descriptive string used in the module name ('acme-xing')

-At this point, your Channel and Location bundles are complete.
+At this point, your Channel and Location modules are complete.

 Define Activities and Operations
 --------------------------------